ydesta3/StalkFinance/README.md

 ### **Optional Nice-to-have Stories**
 * Search bar to search for a particular
--- stock
+   - stock
--- crypto
+   - crypto
--- chat room
+   - news article/source
--- news feed
+   - chat room
 * Profile page for each user
 * Allow users to make sub-comments on a comment